The bong is the quintessential old standby for smoking weed, providing a smooth, mellow and naturally filtrated experience every time you take a drag.

 Dab Rigs Are Not Bongs

 Dab rigs are a lot like bongs, but instead of a pipe bowl, they have an attachment for vaporizing oils or concentrates.
-Some bongs can actually double as a dab rig, depending on which attachment you use, but not all of them can.
+Some bongs can actually double as a dab rig, or mini dab rig, depending on which attachment you use, but not all of them can.